 ACC330 Advanced Income Tax 3 Credits This course continues the study of the Internal Revenue Code as it affects partnerships, corporations, and estates and trusts.
 Basic competence in tax terminology, research, and tax calculations are emphasized.
 State taxes on business organizations using the tax structure of the Commonwealth of Pennsylvania as the basis, are also examined.

-Prerequisite: ACC220 ACC400 Advanced Accounting 3 Credits This course deals with the study of advanced accounting concepts.
+ACC400 Advanced Accounting 3 Credits This course deals with the study of advanced accounting concepts.
 Topics covered include the preparation, communication, interpretation, and analysis of financial data with regard to consolidations, international transactions, and business combinations.
 Foreign currency transactions are also examined.
-Prerequisite: ACC300 audit process to normal business cycles, and completion of the audit cycle.
-Prerequisites: ACC300 or successful completion of ACC300 final exam

-ACC405 Auditing 3 Credits This course is a study of the auditing process.
-Topics covered include the demand for audit services, the audit process, applications of the
+ACC405 Auditing 3 Credits

+This course is a study of the auditing process.
+Topics covered include the demand for audit services, the audit process, applications of the audit process to normal business cycles, and completion of the audit cycle.